geo-mak/interconnect/SPECS.md

           ident(param: MessageDef): MessageDef;
       }
   ```
-- **Constraints**:
-  - Interfaces defines functions that can take `message` types as arguments and returns `message` types **only**.
+- **Constraints**: Interfaces defines functions that can take `message` types as arguments and returns `message` types **only**.

+Interfaces guarantee the semantics of the IPC in terms of sent and received messages, but their concrete implementation
-  - The actual generated interface depends on the `linked types` used by the code generator.
+can vary.
+The exact implementation depends on the `linked` runtime-libraries used by the code generator.
-  - Other options are expressed using attributes.
+For example, a generated function may return a union of the defined message and an error-type specific to the runtime.

+Moreover, there is no dedicated syntax for annotating `async`, because it is considered an implementation detail and it is
+not part of the "exchange" semantics between the two sides of an IPC-boundary.

+This specification is concerned with the memory-model and its correct expression in terms of correct exchange layouts.

 ## 5. Attributes